Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-is generated due to the CD evolution and prevents the system from deviating from its trajectory.
-In this framework the exchanged work variation is due to both driving the system through varying its physical Hamiltonian ($d{W}$) and the CD evolution along the system trajectory ($d\mathbbmss{W}_{\textsc{cd}}$).
-Importantly, unlike Ref. \cite{Demirplak03}, the CD term here is not related to an external physical CD control of the system Hamiltonian, but rather, it corresponds to the natural CD evolution of the system along the state trajectory (Fig. \ref{Wcd}).
-It is immediate that we also recover the first law of thermodynamics [cf. Eq. (\ref{dW})],
+and is generated due to the CD evolution.
+In this framework the work is due to both driving the system through varying its physical Hamiltonian ($\dbar{W}$) and the CD evolution along the trajectory due to the environment ($\dbar \mathbbmss{W}_{\textsc{cd}}$).
+Importantly, unlike in Ref. \cite{Demirplak03}, the CD term here is not related to an external physical CD control of the Hamiltonian; rather, it corresponds to the natural CD evolution along the state trajectory.